-On December 3, 2020, East Coast discovered that its network had been impacted by a malware attack that encrypted certain systems.
-East Coast immediately launched an investigation to determine the nature and scope of the event.
-East Coast quickly worked to: (1) secure the systems; (2) restore access to the information so it could continue to operate without disruption and (3) investigate what happened and whether this resulted in any unauthorized access to, or theft of, information by the unknown actor.
-East Coast also notified federal law enforcement.
-Through its investigation, East Coast determined that the unknown actor gained access to certain systems between November 10, 2020 and December 4, 2020, and certain data was exfiltrated from their systems.
-Some of this data was posted by the unknown actor on December 10, 2020.
+On February 20, 2021, DPI identified that its network had been impacted by a malware attack that encrypted files on certain computer systems.
+DPI immediately launched an investigation, with the assistance of third-party computer forensic specialists, to determine the nature and scope of the event.
+DPI quickly worked to: (1) secure their systems; (2) restore access to the information so DPI could continue to operate without disruption; and (3) investigate what happened and whether the event resulted in any unauthorized access to, or theft of, information by the unknown actor.
+DPI also reported the malware attack to federal law enforcement.
+Through the investigation, DPI determined that the unknown actor gained access to certain systems between January 22, 2021 and February 20, 2021 and downloaded certain files from those systems.

-East Coast then worked with third-party specialists to perform a comprehensive programmatic and manual review of information stored on the impacted systems and posted by the unknown actor to determine what information was affected and to whom the information related.
-Upon completion of the third-party review, East Coast then conducted a manual review of its records to determine the identities and contact information for potentially impacted individuals.
-East Coast recently confirmed address information for affected individuals to provide notifications.
+DPI then worked with third-party data review specialists to perform a comprehensive programmatic and manual review of the data stored on the affected systems to determine what information was impacted and to whom the information related.
+Upon completion of the review, DPI conducted a time-intensive manual review of its records to determine the identities and contact information for potentially affected individuals.
+Based on the findings of that review, DPI provided notice to those individuals and state regulators on or about February 11, 2022.
+DPI then engaged additional external resources to confirm identities for the remaining potentially affected individuals and undertook further efforts to determine appropriate contact information to complete the remaining notifications.
+DPI recently completed this process.

-The impacted information varies by individual and for Maine residents includes name, address, Social Security number, financial account information, driver's license number, and state identification number.
+The information that could have been subject to unauthorized access for Maine residents includes name, Social Security number, driver's license number, financial account information, and medical information.